The Travel Notes Online Guide to Travel helps you find out more

 Please don't feel obliged to tip.

-Sent in by Hans Sander - Australian
+By Hans Sander -

 Great Barrier Reef

-A boat trip out to the Great
+A boat trip out to the

 Barrier Reef means more intense exposure to the sun than on the land.
 Please take

 suitable precautions and don't let sunburn ruin your Reef experience!

 By Pete Carpenter -

 Australia's third largest island stretching 155 kilometres long and spanning 55 kilometres

 Having been separated from the mainland during the last ice age,

 Kangaroo Island is a true wilderness, and 30% of the island is protected as conservation